Philippine Children's Fund of America: Tulong Para sa Batang Filipino Coin Jar Project

 A fundraising program of the Philippine Children's Fund of America designed to provide funding on different programs of the organization.

 The Angeles City Children's Library (ACCL)

-A joint project of the Philippine Children's Fund (PCF) and the Angeles government.
+The ACCL is a joint project of the Philippine Children's Fund (PCF) and the Angeles government.
 Along Sto.
 Entierro St. at the City Library and Information Center, the ACCL is an interactive library which houses a wide selection of books, toys and other learning materials that the kids enjoy.

 Motto

 "Build Better Lives and Stronger Communities".

 Offices

 Head office is based in San Francisco, California.

 They have a Philippine office in Clark Field, Angeles City.